dev10110/SpatiotemporalGPs.jl/docs/src/kf.md

 σ(s) # returns the sqrt of the diagonal of the covariance matrix
 ```

-### Predicting and Correcting
+## Predicting and Correcting
-Then, you can run a prediction step
+You can run a prediction step
 ```julia
 u_0 = # control input at time k=0
 s_1_0 = predict(s_0_0, A, B, u_0, W)
 ```
 now `s_1_0` = ``s_{1|0}``  is the kf state at time ``k=1`` conditioned on measurements upto time ``k=0``.

 and then correct it use the measurement
 ```julia